sarahdeecee/scheduler/README.md

 # Interview Scheduler

 **Interview Scheduler** keeps tracks of your appointments for the week.
 Easily choose an open slot, enter a name, and choose an interviewer to book your appointment.
-With Interview Scheduler, you'll never again overbook your week!
+With Interview Scheduler, you'll never overbook your week again!

 **Create**, **edit**, and **delete** your appointments with ease!
 This single page application keeps everything simple and clean.